ghga-de/microservice-repository-template/README.md

 [devcontainer feature](https://code.visualstudio.com/docs/remote/containers) of vscode in combination with Docker Compose.

-To use it, you have to have Docker Compose as well as vscode with its "Remote - Containers" extension (`ms-vscode-remote.remote-containers`) extension installed.
+To use it, you have to have Docker Compose as well as vscode with its "Remote - Containers" extension (`ms-vscode-remote.remote-containers`) installed.
 Then, you just have to open this repo in vscode and run the command `Remote-Containers: Reopen in Container` from the vscode "Command Palette".